-Satellite AIS Surveillance Industry Development

-Emergency Management Sustainable Development

-Indigenous People Benefits

-Sovereignty and Security

-Enhanced GNSS Climate Change Adaptation

-Environmental Protection

-Infrastructure Development International Cooperation Polar Science and Research Improved Telecommunications trends are fueling this interest and activity in the polar regions, including:
+Satellite AIS Surveillance Industry Development Emergency Management Sustainable Development Indigenous People Benefits Sovereignty and Security Enhanced GNSS Climate Change Adaptation Environmental Protection Infrastructure Development International Cooperation Polar Science and Research Improved Telecommunications

-- Political and Policy Trends The interest of governments around the world in the polar regions is driven by the perceived opportunities for economic development, more efficient shipping routes, and the regions' geo-political strategic and sovereignty importance.
-With these opportunities come concerns over their environmental impact and risks to life and property in a hostile environment where governments have a duty to mitigate through emergency response and search and rescue operations.
-The opportunities are also motivating countries to try to expand their jurisdictions and to better protect their borders. - Economic Trends Economic development opportunities include development of renewable resources such as fisheries and forests; non-renewable resources such as fossil energy resources and minerals; and other activities such as shipping and tourism.
+- Political and Policy Trends The interest of governments around the world in the polar regions is driven by the perceived opportunities for economic development, more efficient shipping routes, and the geo-political, strategic and sovereignty importance of these regions.
+With these opportunities come concerns over their environmental impact and risks to life and property in a hostile environment where governments have a duty for mitigation strategies through emergency response and search and rescue operations.
+The opportunities are also motivating countries to try to expand their jurisdiction and to better protect their borders. - Economic Trends Economic development opportunities include development of renewable resources such as sustainable fisheries and forests; non-renewable resources such as fossil energy and minerals; and other activities such as shipping and tourism.
 Closely associated with these opportunities is the need for related infrastructure development, such as offshore platforms, ice class ships, pipelines, railways, roads, sea ports, airports, and housing.
 There is also the potential for increased pollution and environmental accidents. - Social and Cultural Trends Concern about the impact of climate change is growing around the world and it is becoming evident that the impact is greatest in the polar regions.
 Of particular social relevance in the Arctic are the changes that are being imposed on Indigenous Peoples by climate change and increased economic activity.
 Such changes include impacts on hunting and fishing practices, impacts on infrastructure caused by coastal erosion and the melting of permafrost, impacts from glacier and ice sheet melts (e.g. on hydropower and fjord changes), and impacts on culture and social cohesion.

 Technological Trends - The space technologies of most relevance in the polar regions are earth observation, telecommunications, global navigation satellite systems (GNSS), and automatic identification systems (AIS).
-Each has a role to play in monitoring the vast and harsh polar regions and each is undergoing significant improvements in capabilities.
+Each has a role to play in monitoring the vast and harsh polar regions and each is undergoing significant improvements in capability.